opensearch-project/project-website/_posts/2026-01-09-configuring-investigation-and-chatbot-features-in-opensearch.md

 }
 ```

-**Solution:** Use curl with certificate authentication to bypass the security restriction:
+To resolve the error, use a curl command with certificate authentication to bypass the security restrictions.
+Replace `<your_agent_id>` with the `agent_id` from Step 5:

 ```bash
 curl -k --cert opensearch-3.5.0/config/kirk.pem --key opensearch-3.5.0/config/kirk-key.pem \